-I’m pretty sure all of you are familiar with the basic concept of White Balance, that’s why I don’t see any reasons to spend much time on it.
+I’m pretty sure all of you are familiar with the basic concept of White Balance, that’s why I don’t see any reason to spend much time on it.

-If you have any doubts, watch this short video about all the main features of White Balance tool in Capture One.
+If you have any doubts, watch this short video about all the main features of White Balance tool and other essential tools in Capture One:

-Yet, here are three useful hints to White Balance in Capture One:
+Yet, here is a couple of useful hints for using White Balance in Capture One: